Francis Rossi: Status Quo

-In 1967, Traffic Jam changed its name to The Status Quo, but eventually dropped the definite article.
+In 1967, Traffic Jam changed its name to the Status Quo, but eventually dropped the definite article.
 Shortly afterward Parfitt joined the band, completing the original line-up, and beginning an almost 50-year partnership with Rossi until Parfitt's death in 2016.
 Rossi had written a song called "Pictures of Matchstick Men", which hit the charts in both the UK and the US in 1968, launching their hit-making career.
-After some years of minor success, the band reached #5 in the album charts in 1972 with Piledriver.
+After some years of minor success, the band reached No. 5 in the album charts in 1972 with Piledriver.
 Released on Vertigo Records, it included "Paper Plane", a song penned by Rossi and Bob Young, which was released as a single.

 Status Quo continued to enjoy major success in the UK, Europe, Japan, Australia and New Zealand through the 1970s and 1980s.
 They were the opening act of 1985's Live Aid, and Rossi wrote and co-wrote some of their biggest hits, including "Caroline" and the band's only number one single, "Down Down".